florianneukirchen/qgis_adjust_style/README.md

 ### Git
 - Change stroke width and font size by 5 % instead of a small absolute value, to make it work in map units
 - Changing stroke works for most renderer and symbol types now, including subsymbols (such as marker line)
-- Shapeburst and lineburst: change color ramp and color2
+- Shapeburst and lineburst: correctly change color ramp and color2
 - Flag project as modified ("dirty") after changing / loading the style
 - Do not crash on QgsNullSymbolRenderer
+- Fix message on loading styles with style files for only some layers

 ### 0.2 (2023-05)
 - Do not crash on a QgsGroupLayer (this is a new QGIS feature)